Singularities of Feynman Integrals: One loop Bubble integral

+In this subsection, we briefly outline the concept of non-general position as given in \cite{hwa1966homology}.
+Surfaces $S_{i}$ in non-general position intersect at a simple pinch giving rise to the singularities we are interested in.

+A pinch is only possible when the surfaces meet at non-general position, which implies that the following conditions are satisfied \footnote{We introduce parameters $\alpha_{i}$ sticking to the notation in \cite{hwa1966homology}, they are not same as the Feynman parameters.} \begin{enumerate} \item $S_{i} = 0 , i= 1, \cdots m$ \item There exists $\alpha_i$, not all $0$, such that $\sum_{i=1}^m \alpha_i \frac{\partial S_i}{\partial x_k}=0$, $k= 1, \cdots , l$ \end{enumerate} In the case of Feynman integrals $S_{i}$ will be the compactified propagators obtained via compactification described in \ref{appendix:compact} and the conditions \ref{ngcondition1} and \ref{ngcondition2} are valid for any $L-$loop Feynman integral.
+We further notice that the above conditions bear resemblance to Landau equations described in sub-section \ref{sec:landau}.
+Though it is to be mentioned that the above conditions are more general consideration and valid for any family of hyper-surfaces $S_{i}$- the Landau equations can be thought of as a special case of the same when applied to Feynman integrals.

+Geometrically, condition \ref{ngcondition1} restricts $x$ to $S_{1} \cap S_{2} \cap \cdots \cap S_{m}$ and condition \ref{ngcondition2} implies that the normal vectors to $S_{i}$ at $x$ are linearly dependent.
+For the case when $m=2$, Condition 2 implies that the two normals are parallel, see Fig. \ref{fig:generalpos} and \ref{fig:nongeneralpos}.
+Similarly, when $m=3$ this implies that the three normals are co-planar.

-\section{One loop bubble integral}
+\section{One loop Bubble integral}

-From this section onwards, we will now analyse various one and two-loop integrals using the homological method.
-We also have considered a toy example to demonstrate the working of the method in a lower-dimensional integral in appendix-\ref{appendix:toy}
+From this section onwards, we analyse various one and two-loop integrals.
+We have also considered a toy example to demonstrate the method in a lower-dimensional integral in appendix \ref{appendix:toy}.
+Due to the tedious calculation involved at times, we have provided a \textsc{Mathematica} file \texttt{Calculation.nb} to fill the gaps for the reader.
+The file can be found at \href{https://github.com/TanayPathak-17/Singularities-of-Feynman-Integrals}{GitHub}.